A Conversation in White: Jo Nash on Tahbilk’s 2025 Releases

 Why These Varieties?

-Tahbilk’s history with white wine goes back generations, most famously with Marsanne, planted here since 1927 and still one of the world’s oldest and largest surviving vineyards of its kind.
-But in recent years, the estate has looked beyond its Rhône heritage, planting Mediterranean varieties such as Fiano, Albariño, and Verdelho.
+Tahbilk’s history with white wine stretches back generations, most famously with Marsanne, planted here in 1927 and still one of the world’s oldest and largest surviving vineyards of its kind.
+In more recent years, the estate has planted Mediterranean varieties such as Fiano, Albariño, and Verdelho, chosen for their resilience in Nagambie’s warm, dry climate.

 “We planted these grapes with the future in mind,” Jo explained.
-“Our climate here is warm and dry, and these varieties thrive in those conditions.
-They’re naturally resilient, they hold their acidity, and they bring something new to the Tahbilk story.
+“They thrive in these conditions, hold their acidity beautifully, and bring something new to the Tahbilk story.
 It’s about honouring tradition while also looking ahead.”

 2025 Fiano | 12.5% | Enjoy Now–2030/31